anttijuu/PGUnicodeCharacters/README.markdown

 Output:
 ```
-27.5.2025 klo 20.54.47 UTC+3
+28.5.2025 klo 13.17.16 UTC+3
-Starting to process files in /Users/juustila/Downloads/cache/epub/...
+Starting to process files in /Users/anttijuustila/Downloads/cache/epub/...

-Handled 62 316 files.
+Handled 62316 files.
-Sorting chars in ascending order
+Sorting chars in descending order by count of usage
-Collected 35 628 unique codepoints
+Collected 35628 unique codepoints
-Time taken: 451 seconds
+Time taken: 258 seconds
-Opening the file /Users/juustila/Downloads/unicode.txt for writing results...
+Opening the file output.txt for writing results...
-See results from /Users/juustila/Downloads/unicode.txt
+See results from output.txt
 ```

-This took 451 seconds, to handle the 62 316 book files (on MacBook Pro M2).
+This took 258 seconds, to handle the 62 316 book files (on Apple Mac Mini M1 with 16GB RAM).

 The result are stored in a html file (view full [text, by count](https://juustila.com/pgunicode/unicode-by-count.txt) and [html, by char order](https://juustila.com/pgunicode/unicode-by-char.html) from the run above), looking like this (yes, bare & ascetic, but shows the data):

 Example from the text output file:

 ```
-Generated 28.5.2025 klo 12.01 in 450 seconds.
+Generated 2025-05-28T10:21:35Z in 258 seconds.
 35 628 unique characters in dataset.
 23 847 518 672 characters in total.
 From 62 316 files.